-Why insurers need to monitor, measure, and manage distracted driving
+Why insurance companies need to monitor, measure, and manage distracted driving with telematics

 Mobile devices constantly pull drivers’ attention away from the road.
 Whether they’re mounted to the dash or sitting in a cup holder, devices can cause distracted driving and dangerous consequences.
 Addressing risk and reducing distracted driving requires an understanding of how users engage with devices on the road.